jabamaus/jaba/README.md

 - test opening sub types
 - Have a command line switch to make all error messages contain absolute paths
 - Sort jaba input/output files
-- Add 'describe' method to everything which can be used as standard in error and log messages
 - How customise jaba output file?
 Subclass vcxproj or jdl definition, or something else?
 - support for 'overriding' attribute defs when opening types
 - make_generator should be able to make subclasses of eg CppGenerator